Trajectories in interlaced integral pencils of 3-dimensional analytic vector fields are o-minimal: Introduction

 \section{Introduction}

 We fix a real analytic vector field $\xi$ in a neighborhood $U$ of the origin $0 \in \R^n$, with $n \ge 2$, and suppose that $\xi(0)=0$.
-We are interested in the geometry of integral curves of $\xi$ accumulating at the origin; i.e., of solutions $\g:[a,\infty)\into U$ of $\xi$ such that $\omega(\g):=\lim_{t\to\infty}\g(t)=0$.
-Indeed, we are not interested in any particular parametrization of such a solution $\gamma$ but only in its image $\trg:=\{\g(t):\ t\geq a\}$, which we will simply call a \textbf{trajectory of $\xi$ at} the origin.
-As in our more elementary paper \cite{LeG-San-Spe}, we are interested in the following vague questions: \begin{itemize} \item [(a)] What is the relative behavior between distinct trajectories of $\xi$ at the origin? \item [(b)] What finiteness properties, relative to a given family of sets, do trajectories of $\xi$ at the origin have? \end{itemize} To make these questions precise in the cases considered here and to state our theorem, we need to recall, in the next two paragraphs, some terminology and results from Cano, Moussu and Sanz \cite{Can-Mou-San1, Can-Mou-San2}.
+We are interested in solutions of $\xi$ of the form $\g:(a,b] \into U$ with $a \in [-\infty,b)$ and $b \in \R$; however, we are not interested in any particular parametrization of such a solution $\gamma$ but only in its image which we will call a \textbf{trajectory of $\xi$}.
+If, in addition, $\lim_{t \to a} \gamma(t) = 0$, we call $\trg$ a \textbf{trajectory at 0 of $\xi$}.
+As in our more elementary paper \cite{LeG-San-Spe}, we are interested in the following vague questions: \begin{itemize} \item [(a)] What is the relative behavior between distinct trajectories at 0 of $\xi$? \item [(b)] What finiteness properties, relative to a given family of sets, do trajectories at 0 of $\xi$ have? \end{itemize} To make these questions precise in the cases considered here and to state our theorem, we need to recall, in the next two paragraphs, some terminology and results from Cano, Moussu and Sanz \cite{Can-Mou-San1, Can-Mou-San2}.
 We assume the reader to be familiar with \textit{semianalytic} and \textit{subanalytic} sets (see for instance Bierstone and Milman \cite{Bierstone:1988ph}).